droberts-sea/intro-ruby-workshop/decks/hello-world.md

 - One for the running project we'll be building as we go along

+You should have a link to these slides in your email - it might be helpful to have them open in a tab

 ---

 ## Workshop Project

-I run a brass band, and I've noticed that rehearsals have been pretty empty lately

-The band is too big for me to keep attendance info in my head
+As a musician, I would like to track my practice hours

+- Know if I've been practicing enough

+- Reward myself if I have a really good week

-I would like to write a program to help me track attendance, so that I know who to talk to about making it to rehearsal
+I would like to write a program that helps me keep track of this information, so that I can see progress toward goals and compare this week to a typical week

 <br>